 7. Use Up the Food You Already Have

-This is especially helpful if food items you have purchases are going to expire or go bad soon.
-We had some turkey hot dogs a few weeks ago that were going to go bad during the week we were planning for.
+This is especially helpful if the food items you have purchased are going to expire or go bad soon.
+One time we had some turkey hot dogs that were close to expiring during the week we were planning.
 We made sure to use those up first.